henockarega/wrapped/README.md

 ### Accessing the Live Version

-The website is currently under review and will be live soon.
-In the meantime refer to the images or try running it locally to get your stats.
+The live version of the website can be found here: https://yourtopartist.com/.

 ## Pictures